 When it comes to free trials, Abby Connect, rated #1 in virtual receptionist and answering services by Clutch.co, offers a 14-day, risk-free virtual receptionist trial, so you could experience the service their team provides.
-They do not ask for credit card information or any sort of payment during those 14 days.
+They do not ask any sort of payment during those 14 days.
 Answer1 has a 21-day money back guarantee where they ask for you to pay the first and last month up front in addition to your setup fee.
 In researching Answer1’s reviews, I came across some conflicts customers had with the guarantee.

 While some of their reviews online found Answer1 to be great for their business, there were some discrepancies that stood out.
 Stefanie Voss on Facebook wrote, “If you are considering hiring this company please consider using a different one with more integrity.
 I know that businesses need to be smart with their money, but it is not fair to treat customers terribly who choose to part ways with the company.
 I am a volunteer of an organization who choose to hire this answering service, after one week it was determined the service was not able to meet our needs.
 The monthly plan we signed up for was $200.
 After some discrepancies about the charges we paid them another $200.
 Now that our satisfaction no longer matters they are squeezing our non-profit for another $1000.”